Xiaofei-it/Hermes/README.md

 Also, [HermesEventBus](https://github.com/eleme/HermesEventBus) is a Hermes-and-EventBus-based library which posts events between processes.

+Note that maybe you will find that Hermes is still a little difficult to use.
+I have finished this library and promoted the performance.
+What to do for my next step is to simplify the usage, which will be released in version 0.7.0.

 ##Features

 1. Make method invocations over IPC so easy just like method invocations in a local process.
 The statements of method invocations are almost the same.

 2. Easy to use classes, singletons, utilities in another process.

 3. Support callbacks over IPC.
-You do not need to worry about the memory leak caused by callbacks.
+You can provide the remote process with a callback to perform operations in the local process.

 4. Support GC over IPC.
+Hermes contains two garbage collectors to reclaim the instances created in the remote process and the local callbacks for remote processes.

 ##Principle